 While the Tor network became available to anyone with an internet connection, more and more servers were being set up across the globe.
 The network therefore became far more decentralized.
 With each new connection in a different country, the U.S. jurisdiction over the internet became smaller.
-The power of a network resides in the fact that it cannot be turned down from just one location.
+The power of a network resides in the fact that it cannot be turned off from just one location.
 If you pull the plug from the American side, the rest of the network does not cease to exist.
-The rest of the network just carries on.

-Apart from the inability of the any one state to completely shut down the network, the U.S. also benefits from having this network around — even if it also hosts illegal activities.
+Apart from the inability of any state to completely shut down the network, the U.S. also benefits from having this network around — even if it also hosts illegal activities.
 It is still being used as a channel for covert communications by intelligence agencies.
-It is also one of the best tools that dissidents have to stand up, leak, whistle-blow etc. against authoritarian states that the U.S. is very critical of.
+It is also one of the best tools that political activists have to stand up, leak, whistle-blow etc. against authoritarian states that the U.S. is very critical of.
 Whether it is Venezuela or Iran, the U.S. is glad that people have a tool like Tor around to make life harder for those regimes.
-Of course, sometimes it can come back around on the US, as evidenced by the Wikileaks and Snowden leaks.
+Of course, this also applies to the US, as was made clear by the Wikileaks and Snowden leaks.